 #24&25: Notice that by not having concrete time management strategies in place, you ran out of time before even viewing these questions (which might have been easier than others).
 It’s best to leave yourself at least a few minutes at the end to review and finalize harder questions you didn’t fully complete.

-(Keep in mind, the ISEE has no wrong answer penalty and the SSAT does!
-Read more on what we think about the SSAT wrong answer penalty.)
+Keep in mind, the ISEE doesn't have a wrong answer penalty and the SSAT does have a wrong answer penalty.

-You may be thinking: that timing analysis looks great but my student is taking their test on paper...how will I be able to gauge their time management skills?
-Even more, some students are used to making notes in the margins and writing out work right next to the question, rather than testing on a computer.
+You may be thinking: that timing analysis looks great but I am taking their test on paper...how will I be able to gauge my time management skills?

-Even if you use the paper versions of our practice tests, you’ll be able to input the answers later and get the analysis by question type and difficulty.
-There’s also an online bubble sheet option that will give you some of the timing analysis while letting you practice with the paper format.
+For our practice tests, there is an online bubble sheet option that will give you the timing analysis while letting you practice with the paper format.
 You’ll do everything the same as a paper test, except when you bubble in your answer, it will be on the computer rather than the paper!

 Ultimately, each student will have their own process and pace for test preparation.
 What’s important is to adapt that enough to be comfortable with the conditions and style of the actual test.
-Always take at least one full-length practice test in the format you’ll see on Test Day and use all available practice tests as progress reports in between studying and practicing.
-And don’t forget to take full advantage of our timing analytics so your student knows which question types and strategies to work on.
+Always take at least one full-length practice test in the format you’ll see on test day and use all available practice tests as progress reports in between studying and practicing.
+And don’t forget to take full advantage of our timing analytics.